Royals Who Have Special Connections to the Olympics (Including Gold Medal Wins!)

 AND HER DAD, MARK PHILLIPS, WON GOLD

-It's no wonder Zara went onto such successes on horseback: Her dad is an equestrian, too.
+It's no wonder Zara went on to such successes on horseback: her dad is an equestrian, too.
 Anne's ex-husband, Captain Mark Phillips, has two Olympic medals, a gold and a silver, both won in the team three-day event competition.
 The first was in 1972 in Munich and the second in 1988 in Seoul.

 PRINCESS CHARLENE COMPETED AT THE OLYMPICS

 Before she was a Princess, Charlene, the wife of Prince Albert of Monaco, was an Olympic swimmer from her home country of South Africa.
-She competed in the 2000 Sydney Olympics in the 4x100 meter medley relay, coming in fifth place.
+She competed in the 2000 Sydney Olympics in the 4x100m medley relay, coming in fifth place.
 That's not her only Olympic connection: At the 2006 Olympics in Turin, Italy, she and Albert made their debut as a couple.
-The pair married five years later in 2011.
+The pair married five years later, in 2011.

-PRINCESS CRISTINA OF SPAIN IS AN OLYMPIAN SAILOR
+INFANTA CRISTINA OF SPAIN IS AN OLYMPIAN SAILOR

 The sister of King Felipe of Spain, Cristina competed in the Seoul Olympics in 1988 as a member of Spain's sailing team.
 In later years, she's become better known for her involvement in a corruption trial, which saw her and her husband investigated for fraud and tax evasion.
-She was acquitted of all charges in February 2017.
+She was acquitted of all charges in February 2017, though later stripped of her royal title.

 KING HARALD IS AN OLYMPIAN AND OPENED THE LILLEHAMMER GAMES

-Another royal Olympic sailor is King Harald of Norway, who competed in three different Olympic Games — 1964 in Tokyo, 1968 in, Mexico City and 1972 in Munich — before he inherited the throne.
+Another royal Olympic sailor is King Harald of Norway, who competed in three different Olympic Games — 1964 in Tokyo, 1968 in Mexico City and 1972 in Munich — before he inherited the throne.
 In 1964, he was given the honor of being Norway's flag bearer during the opening ceremonies.
 The Olympic spirit seems to run in his family: Harald's father, King Olav, won a gold medal in sailing at the 1928 Olympics.
-When the Olympics came to Norway in 1994, in Lillehammer, Harald opened the Games during the opening ceremony.
+When the Olympics came to Norway in 1994, in Lillehammer, Harald officially opened the Games during the opening ceremony.

 QUEEN ELIZABETH MADE A MEMORABLE APPEARANCE AT THE LONDON GAMES

 When London hosted the Olympics in 2012, an appearance from Queen Elizabeth seemed inevitable — but no one imagined that it would have been quite as epic as it turned out to be.
-In a video broadcast during the opening ceremonies, the Queen is escorted by none other than James Bond — fittingly played by Daniel Craig — and a couple of corgis through Buckingham Palace and then by helicopter to the Olympic Stadium.
+In a video broadcast during the opening ceremonies, the Queen was escorted through Buckingham Palace by none other than James Bond — fittingly played by Daniel Craig — and a couple of corgis, then taken by helicopter to the Olympic Stadium.
 She then arrived at the ceremony (though not actually by jumping out of a helicopter as the video depicted) and officially opened the Games.